celtx/selenium-testing-hcs-grid/README.md

 1. sufficient privileges for the IAM user that will be used when executing the tests

-*Note:* that when we run tests using the HCS Grid, it is imperative that JUnit 5 parallel mode be enabled.
+*Note:* that when we run tests using the HCS Grid, it is imperative that JUnit 5 parallel mode is enabled.
 In this sample code, we accomplish by using a sourceSets section of the [build.gradle](build.gradle) file.

 # OVERVIEW